DanielKotik/pdsnd_github/README.md

 Explore Bike Share Data with R.

 ### Description
-Describe what your project is about and what it does
+The goal of this project is to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.
+These questions are in investigated with R's statistics and visualisation capabilities.

 ### Files used
 The project is based on `chicago.csv`, `new_york_city.csv` and `whashington.csv`.